Spot Trading vs Perpetual Futures Trading: What Every Crypto Exchange Founder Needs to Know

 What Is Perpetual Futures Trading, and Why Does It Dominate Volume?

-Perpetual futures are leveraged derivative contracts that let traders speculate on crypto prices without owning the asset or facing expiration dates.
+Perpetual futures are leveraged derivative contracts that let traders speculate on crypto prices without owning the asset, forming the core of perpetual vs spot crypto decisions.

 They track the spot price using a funding rate that balances long and short positions, usually settled every eight hours.